 West Virginia State, Institutional and Athletic aid is returned based on the following conditions:

-If the student receives Title IV aid, the refund percentage follows the federal policy listed above.
+Whether or not a student receives Title IV aid, the refund percentage follows the federal policy listed above.

 Note about waivers: DHHR, HSTA, SOCW match new tuition after refund.